bigblue/twitter_digest/README.md

 # Twitter Links to RSS feed generator

 This script will monitor a search term on twitter and produce an RSS feed of the unique links, using mongodb to save a copy of each link to prevent duplicates.
-It is designed to be run as an hourly scheduled task on heroku, and produces and RSS feed that is then stored on amazon S3.
+It is designed to be run as an hourly scheduled task on heroku, and produces an RSS feed that is then stored on amazon S3.
 As there is no `web` process running it shouldn't incur any costs on heroku.

 ## Prerequisites